tumaer/SciML/lecture/optimization.md

 $$x_{t+1} = x_{t} - \frac{f(x_{t})}{f'(x_{t})}$$ (newtons_method)

-Graphically speaking this amounts to the case of the tangent line of the function intersecting with the x-axis.
+Graphically speaking, this amounts to the case of the tangent line of the function intersecting with the x-axis.

 ```{figure} ../imgs/optimization/newtons_method.png
 ---